-Prior to regulation in 1960, activities such as the use and disposal of radioactive substances, eg isotope based paint use, could lead to radioactive contamination, as a result of spills or poor disposal methods and records.
+Prior to regulation in 1960, activities such as the use and disposal of radioactive substances, e.g. isotope based paint use, could lead to radioactive contamination, as a result of spills or poor disposal methods and records.
 The Radioactive Industry Profile published by DEFRA, identifies activities that may contribute to radioactive contamination and this will be studied to establish any sites within the district likely to require prioritisation for detailed inspection.
 It is considered unlikely however that any sites will be found meeting the relevant criteria for land contaminated by radioactivity originating from nuclear installations.
-The regime with respect to radioactivity currently only considers the risk to human health receptors.